Computational-Morphogenomics-Group/Computational-Morphogenomics-Group/team/index.md

 {% include section.html dark=true %}

-We are expanding and always looking for new team members!
+We are expanding and looking for new team members!
 If you are interested in joining us or collaborating please email Bianca!
+Come January 2023, our group will be moving to Columbia University in NYC where we will be part of the [Statistics Department]{https://stat.columbia.edu/} and the [Herbert and Florence Irving Institute for Cancer Dynamics]{https://cancerdynamics.columbia.edu/}.
+Please inquire about available PhD and Postdoc opportunities!